 4) Your Cat’s Name Should Be Short and Sweet?

 Cats are independent and don’t need much attention, but they like to feel loved.
-When it comes to naming your cat, you want a name that’s short and sweet so that it doesn’t take up too much space in your pet’s life.
+When it comes to naming your cat, you want a short and sweet name so that it doesn’t take up too much space in your pet’s life.